One DnD 2025 Class and Subclass Tier List Breakdown

 World Tree

-Vitality of the Tree (Level 3) – A- Tier – While you don’t get the most temporary health, you get to give out a decent amount of temporary health even at this level which can add up over the course of a fight.
+Vitality of the Tree (Level 3) – A- Tier – While you don’t get a lot of temporary health yourself, you get to give out a solid amount of temporary health to your allies. even at earlier levels, which can really add up over the course of a fight.

-Branches of the Tree (Level 6) – A- Tier – Forced reposition for enemies and keeping them there is really good, especially to peel enemies off of your squishier allies.
+Branches of the Tree (Level 6) – A Tier – Forced repositioning for enemies and keeping them there is really good, especially to peel enemies off of your squishier allies.
 Best yet. this only costs you your reaction which is something you’re not going to be using much of anyway!

-Battering Roots (Level 10) – B Tier – Some reach is neat, but an extra mastery property on top of that?
+Battering Roots (Level 10) – C+ Tier – Some reach is neat, but an extra mastery property on top of that?
 That’s a nice ability.

 Zealot